OlivierLD/SmartWatches/README.md

 Smart watches and wearable applications

 ### Pebble
 Was acquired by Fitbit.
-My [Pebble repo](https://github.com/OlivierLD/pebble) is still here, but might not be there forever.
+My Pebble repo was moved [here](./pebble), for archiving purpose.

 ### Samsung Frontier
 #### To get started